 A dirk is a long-bladed thrusting dagger.
 Historically, it was the personal sidearm of Highlanders and of Scottish officers during the Age of Sail.
 The naval dirk was originally used as a boarding weapon.
 With its straight blade with a pointed tip, it was primarily devised to be a thrusting or stabbing weapon.
 Historically a symbolic traditional and ceremonial weapon of the Highland warriors, the dirk made its way into the naval ceremonies in the 19th century, and is worn today as a badge of office by naval officers in various countries around the globe.

 A push dagger, or push dirk, is a close-combat short-bladed thrusting dagger.
 It has a “T” handle that is held in closed-fist hand to deal thrusting or stabbing strikes.
 The push dagger originated in the 19th-century Southern USA and was popular with civilian owners because it was an easily concealable weapon.
+In the second half of the 19th century daggers also appeared in Britain and Europe, but by the end of the century they had become unpopular due to the appearance of cheap firearms, namely pistols and revolvers.
 Push daggers are still sold as “tactical” or self-defense weapons, particularly in the USA.

 The seax, or sax, is known as the Viking dagger.
 It is a large fighting knife or, rather, a short sword carried by warriors of the Viking era.
 This dagger was one-handed and single-edged, with a narrow through-tang, and usually without a bolster or pommel.
 The seax’s blade was longer and heavier than that of a normal dagger, but was compact enough to be wielded with one hand, which made it a convenient hunting and fighting weapon.
 Once widespread in Northern Europe, the seax was carried by the Vikings, Saxons, Angles and other Germanic tribes.